tibeal/fieloelrmassupdate/Instalation/ELRplusPRP/InstallGuide.md

 ### 4.2 Upload the Theme into Salesforce

-Back to your Salesforce Org go to:
+Back to your Salesforce Org, go to:

 > **Setup** > **Develop** > **Static Resources**